South Australian National Football League: Before 1877

-The earliest recorded Australian rules football club in South Australia was Adelaide Football Club (unrelated to the modern day Adelaide Crows), formed in 1860.
-The early years of football were poorly organised and dogged by argument over which set of rules to adopt.
-A meeting of three delegates from each of the three clubs—Adelaide, Kensington and Port Adelaide—held a meeting on 10 March 1873, with Charles Kingston from Adelaide voted as Chair in an attempted to draw up a standard code of playing rules.
+The early years of interclub football began to be dogged by arguments over which set of rules to adopt.
+A meeting of three delegates from each of the three clubs—Adelaide, Kensington and Port Adelaide— was held on 10 March 1873, with Charles Kingston from Adelaide voted as chair in an attempted to draw up a standard code of playing rules.

 However, after a match between Port Adelaide and Kensington in July 1873, it was remarked that neither side understood the rules clearly.
 As the years progressed, there became a growing push for uniformity and structure in South Australian football.